-From a conjunctural point of view, the Romanian beer industry presents the features of an oligopoly industry with high barriers to market entry and vertical differentiation, the general characteristic of the beer production sector being represented by the excess capacity which creates the premises of a pressure on the price level.
+From a conjunctural point of view, the Romanian beer industry presents the features of an oligopoly industry with high barriers to market entry and vertical differentiation, the general characteristic of the beer production sector being represented by excess capacity, which creates the conditions for a pressure on the price level.

-SC "BERMAS" SA is the only local factory in the beer industry that has continued its activity on the old technical and technological structure, since its establishment in 1974, managing to, through sustained investment efforts in refurbishment and modernization of production streamline the activity, to be present on the market with superior quality beer assortments, ensuring a stable, consolidated market share.
+SC "BERMAS" SA is the only local brewery in the beer industry that has continued its activity on the old technical and technological structure, since its foundation in 1974, succeeding, through sustained investment efforts in the retechnology and modernization of the production sections, to to make the activity carried out more efficient, to be present on the market with qualitatively superior beer assortments, ensuring a stable, consolidated market share.

-In 2021, the company had concluded beer sales contracts with a number of 35 distributors and wholesalers and by 2022 it has contracted the entire quantity of beer for sale.
+In 2022, the company signed beer sales contracts with a number of 35 distributors and wholesalers, and for 2023, it has contracted the entire amount of beer for sale.

-Currently on the Romanian market are active producers representing groups with an international presence in the beer sector as well as domestic producers who have developed large production capacities.
-According to their own estimates, these entities own about 93% of the beer market in Romania, the difference of about 7% is owned by the small and medium producers of which BERMAS SA is a part.
+Currently, producers representing groups with an international presence in the beer sector are active on the Romanian market, as well as local producers who have developed large-scale production capacities.
+According to their own estimates, these entities hold about 93% of the beer market in Romania, the difference of about 7% is held by small and medium producers, of which BERMAS SA is also a part.